vagabond-cloud/cosmos-sdk/docs/architecture/adr-038-state-listening.md

 type WriteListener interface {
 	// if value is nil then it was deleted
 	// storeKey indicates the source KVStore, to facilitate using the the same WriteListener across separate KVStores
-	// delete bool indicates if it was a delete; true: delete, false: set OnWrite(storeKey StoreKey, key []byte, value []byte, delete bool) error }
+	// set bool indicates if it was a set; true: set, false: delete OnWrite(storeKey StoreKey, key []byte, value []byte, delete bool) error }
 ```